A Collection of Code Snippets in as Many Programming Languages as Possible

 Next, to use functions from the module we've written we have to export them explicitly.

-function, it takes no arguments so we reference the function as start/0
+function, it takes one argument so we reference the function as main/1

 .
 The number of arguments is called the "arity" of the function.